Eartumpet : Roger Mills, Musician, Composer and Sound Designer

 Multi-AV - Live Internet Performance

-Cross continental audio visual net jam featuring Mikroknytes (USA), Sawtooth (aka Roger Mills) (UK) and Darren Zeising aka Stalker (AUS).
-A live international mix / performance on file mixing platform Visitors Studio.
+Cross continental networked A/V Internet jam in the database file mixing platform Visitors Studio.
+The performances featured Mikroknytes (USA), Sawtooth (aka Roger Mills) (UK) and Darren Zeising aka Stalker (AUS).
 The event was mixed in real time from all three continents and projected to the audience at Flashpoint (Washington DC).

 for further information see the Sonic Curcuits website